tandrewnichols/grunt-md/README.md

 </html>
 ```

-Wrapper can also be an object with different wrappers specified by file path or file name.
+`wrapper` can also be an object with different wrappers specified by file path or file name.
 Use `*` for any files that are using a default wrapper.

 ```javascript
 grunt.initConfig({